Eco-Friendly Baby Registry: Sustainable Picks for Canadian Parents

 What 'Eco-Friendly' Actually Means for Baby Gear

-Your baby will spend roughly 16 hours a day sleeping in their first weeks.
-That's where eco-friendly choices matter most.
-Prioritize a safe and healthy sleep environment with crib mattresses made from organic cotton, wool, or natural latex.
-These materials breathe better, regulate temperature naturally, and keep synthetic chemicals away from your baby's developing body.
+Newborns sleep up to 16 hours a day, so the sleep environment is the single highest-impact place to go organic.
+Choose a crib mattress made from organic cotton, wool, or natural latex — these materials breathe better, regulate temperature naturally, and keep synthetic chemicals away from your baby's developing body.

 aden + anais Classic Muslin Swaddle Blankets 4-Pack (47"x47")